Frequently Asked Questions

 • A building permit is not required for a single family residence, unless you live inside a local government's jurisdiction, which requires the permit by ordinance or resolution.

-• The purpose of a building permit, plan review and inspection is to insure that the building is structurally sound and is not a hazard to the health and welfare of its occupants.
+• The purpose of a building permit, plan review and inspection is to ensure that the building is structurally sound and is not a hazard to the health and welfare of its occupants.
 While no one would intentionally build a structure which would do harm to an individual, there are standards established which lower the chances of someone being injured.
 These standards make up the Building Code.

 • A state building permit is required for any non-exempt building being built, remodeled, moved, or undergoing a change of occupancy, except for projects located within the jurisdictional limits of a local government program.